-Bone grafting is often closely associated with dental restorations such as bridge work and dental implants.
-In the majority of cases, the success of a restoration procedure can hinge on the height, depth, and width of the jawbone at the implant site.
-When the jawbone associated with missing teeth shrinks, or has sustained significant damage, the implant(s) cannot be supported on this unstable foundation and bone grafting is usually recommended for the ensuing restoration.
-We can also use your actual tooth to perform the bone graft by using your extracted tooth’s healthy structure, utilizing a special grinder and performing the bone graft with the ground up material.
+Bone grafting is often closely associated with dental restorations such as bridgework and dental implants.
+The success of a restoration procedure can hinge on the height, depth, and width of the jawbone at the implant site.
+When the jawbone associated with missing teeth shrinks, or has sustained significant damage, the implant(s) cannot be supported on this unstable foundation.
+Bone grafting is usually recommended.
+We can use your actual tooth to perform the bone graft by using your extracted tooth’s healthy structure.
+We utilize a special grinder and perform the bone graft with the ground up material.

-An extraction is the process of having your tooth removed usually because of disease, trauma or crowding.
-If a tooth has been broken or damaged by decay, your dentist will try to fix it with a filling, crown or other treatment customized to your needs.
+An extraction is the process of having your tooth removed.
+You may need an extraction because of disease, trauma, or crowding.
+If a tooth has been broken or damaged by decay, your dentist will try to fix it with a filling, or other treatment customized to your needs.

-This is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss as a result of a tooth extraction, or for another reason.
+This is a common dental procedure often performed following a tooth extraction.
+It helps recreate the natural contour of the gums and jaw.
+The contour may have been lost due to bone loss from a tooth extraction.

 There are a few types of Gum surgery done at our office that include;

-Impacted and infected wisdom teeth are extremely painful and cause great discomfort.
-However, wisdom tooth removal is the most common tooth removal procedure.
+Impacted and infected wisdom teeth are extremely painful.
+Wisdom tooth removal is the most common procedure.
 At our office, we take care of this common issue quickly and painlessly so you can find relief fast.